adviksundar/ECE_313_Scripts/README.md

 This is a repository filled with data analysis scripts that I made in my Linear Systems and Signals Class (ECE 313 in UT Austin).
-My scripts involve, for example, projects that mathematically model several signals and data points.
+My Python and MATLAB scripts involve, for example, projects that mathematically model several signals and data points.
 Enjoy!